bernie-skipole/webparametrics/docs/index.md

 IPv6 address for lxdbr0: fd42:ad1d:ba59:dd49::1

-Step 8, set up container acremscope-db
+## Set up container acremscope-db

-This is the first of my projects, a container serving a database for my Astronomy Centre Remscope.
+This is the first project, a container serving a database for The Astronomy Centre Remscope.
 At this moment it is only created to test LXD, the container itself will be populated later.

-Note 20.04 is a long tem support distribution, so:
+Note Ubuntu 20.04 is a long tem support distribution, so:

 lxc launch ubuntu:20.04 acremscope-db